ahmedkaludi/push-notification/readme.txt

 == Changelog ==

+= 1.44 (06 August 2025) =
+* Added: Need to add suggestions in the campaign option. #163
+* Added: Implemented a feature in backend to track New premium customers. #164
+* Fixed: Push notification not send on post update on multisite setup #167

 = 1.43 (19 June 2025) =
 * Added: Compatibility with Fluent Community #154
 * Fixed: PHP Warning & Notice in push-notification.php: $audience_token_id returns nothing, $response undefined #152